 Trail 1 The Minster to Monkgate - (green icons) 8+2 pubs

 After staring at the front door of the Minster turn to the left and wander along the street in front of you.
-After the tea shop on the right is The York Arms.
+After the tea shop on the right is the now closed The York Arms.
 Further down is The Hole In The Wall followed by, at the Botham (ancient gate way) The Lamb and Lion.
 Coming up the other side there is The Eagle and Child and then The Three Legged Mare.

 Now walking past and along the side of the Minster the road curves round and The Cross Keys appears on the corner.
 Up the road from this is The Golden Slipper followed by The Royal Oak.